Sensei Paul Kisho Stern

 Paul began his interest and study of meditation in the early 1990’s.
 This journey brought him to study with a variety of teachers both in North America and abroad.
 He deepened his connection and study through during his years in Taiwan, where he studied at Bu Dong Shi in Pingdong Province of southern Taiwan.

 Upon returning to Minneapolis, Paul studied Zen Meditation and Buddhist studies at Dharma Field Meditation and Learning Center in Minneapolis under Steve Hagen and Tibetan Buddhism with the Bodhicitta Sangha under Khenpo Sherab Sangpo.
-This journey has lead him to becoming a priest in the tradition of Roshi Paul Genki Kahn and Roshi Monika Genmitu Kahn from Zen Garland Community and Order in Arizona, where he continues his study and growth in this area of meditation and Zen practice.
+This journey has lead him to becoming a dharma successor in the tradition of Roshi Paul Genki Kahn and Roshi Monika Genmitu Kahn from Zen Garland Community and Order in Arizona, where he continues his study and growth in this area of meditation and Zen practice.

-Currently, Kisho lives with his family in Winona where he works at WSU and is a director/instructor at Manitou Center.
+Currently, Sensei Kisho lives with his family in Winona where he works at WSU and is a director/instructor at Manitou Center.